Efraín Escudero: World Tour

 Following his third release from the UFC, Escudero began competing in various international promotions.
 Recording decision victories in Urayasu, Chiba and Mons, Belgium.

 Efrain was scheduled to compete at the O2 Arena in Prague, Czech Republic against Mansour Barnaoui (13–4) on February, 7th 2017 for EuroFC's inaugural event but the event was cancelled.
 The bout with Mansour was to be rescheduled to a future event, but Mansour refused for unknown reasons.
 Efrain instead fought against Akhmet Aliev for Fight Nights Global 59 on February 23, 2017, in Khimki, Russia.
 Despite almost submitting Aliev in the first round, Escudero lost a unanimous decision.
 When Escudero returned to the United States he quickly accepted a short notice fight against former Bellator title challenger and fellow Ultimate Fighter alumnus Fabrício Guerreiro.
 Escudero won the fight via unanimous decision on March 18, 2017.

 Efrain was scheduled to face Bellator veteran Murad Machaev in Yekaterinburg, Russia on May 25, 2017, for Fight Nights Global 66, however, Machaev pulled out of the bout for unknown reasons.
 Efrain faced Akhmed Aliev on February 23, 2017, at Fight Nights Global 59 and lost that fight by split decision.

 Efrain decided to give himself a quick turnaround by helping fund, and run an upstart MMA promotion based out of Mexico called Lux Fight League.
 On July 21, 2017, Efrain competed in the main event of the inaugural event, defeating Ultimate Fighter Brazil veteran Bruno Murata by unanimous decision, handing Murata his first professional loss in the process.
 Following the win Efrain began a Twitter campaign to earn a spot on the Bellator Roster.

 Absolute Championship Berkut

 Escudero faced Musa Khamanaev on November 18, 2017, at ACB 74.
 He lost the fight via unanimous decision.

 Escudero was scheduled to fight Rasul Shovhalov on January 27, 2018, at ACB 79, but the fight was cancelled.

 Escudero was scheduled to face Khamzat Aushev on March 24, 2018, at ACB 83, but yet again his bout was cancelled.

-Other promotions

-Escudero returned to fight in his own Mexican MMA promotion, Lux Fight, League on February 17, 2018, scoring a first-round submission victory by choke over Jorge López Bustamante.
+LUX Fight League

+On July 21, 2017, Escudero was scheduled to face Bruno Murata at the inaugural event of the Mexican promotion LUX Fight League.
+They headlined the evening, with Escudero winning by unanimous decision.

+Escudero faced Jorge López Bustamante on February 17, 2018, at LUX 002.
+He won the fight by submission in the first round.